top of page

 LINEAGE

 Mindfulness based practices as they have been popularized in the West were originally derived from the Southeast Asian tradition of Buddhism, which is also over 1,500 years old.
 I have benefitted tremendously from these practices as well.
+I endeavour to honour and give back to these traditions within my own life and teaching through a variety of means that are personal to me.

 bottom of page